-EOC Audio Tapes
+EOC Audio Recordings

-All incoming and outgoing calls received or made by EOC are recorded.
-Radio transmissions are recorded onto Dat tapes.
-All other calls are held on a central server at HQ.
+All incoming and outgoing calls received or made by EOC, and all radio transmissions are recorded.

-- 1. Calls held on a central server are backed up. - 2.
-The Dat tapes are changed by the radio engineers.
-Each day the tapes are sent to Operational Information and Archives department in a locked box. - 3.
-Retention and Disposal: It is the responsibility of the Operational Information & Archives Manager to ensure that Dat tapes are logged and stored for 25 years in the Management Information Department, then reviewed and securely destroyed if no longer required.
+- 1. Radio transmissions are recorded onto the Redbox media server.
+All other calls are held on two central servers at Waterloo and Bow - 2.
+Access to recordings is controlled and managed by Operational Information & Archives. - 3.
+Retention and Disposal: It is the responsibility of the Operational Information & Archives Manager to ensure that recordings are stored for 25 years, then reviewed and securely destroyed if no longer required.